makuharistudio/data-visualisation-datasets/Support ticket updates/README.md

 How it works:

 **Updates 1** randomises between 1 and 100, and if the value is:
- - Less than or equal to the *Assignment propotion*, then randomise between 1 and *Assignment break*.
+ - Less than or equal to the *Assignment proportion*, then randomise between 1 and *Assignment break*.
  - More than *Assignment proportion*, randomise between *Assignment break* and *Number of agents in Office region*.
 The *Randomiser Helper* column uses the resulting value to specify the Agent for **Updates 1**.